altuSemi/PYNQ4Zybo/README.md

 The Zybo should boot and load the Linux kernel.
 The board can be accessed via UART, remote login or the Jupyter notebook portal as described in the <a href="https://pynq.readthedocs.io/en/v2.0/getting_started.html" target="_blank"> Pynq documentation page</a>.

 ## Overlays
-This Pynq4Zybo porting guide was verified with two overlay designs:
+This Pynq4Zybo porting guide was verified with three overlay designs:
 ### 1. <a href="https://pynq.readthedocs.io/en/v2.0/overlay_design_methodology/overlay_tutorial.html" target="_blank"> Adder overlay</a>.
 This is a simple overlay which implements an adder in the PL.
 Also explained in this <a href="https://www.youtube.com/watch?v=Dupyek4NUoI" target="_blank"> video-guide</a>.
 Zybo Jupyter notebook can be found <a href="https://github.com/altuSemi/PYNQ4Zybo/blob/master/jupyter_notebooks/AdderOverlay.ipynb" target="_blank"> here</a>.

-### 2. <a href="https://www.youtube.com/watch?v=LoLCtSzj9BU" target="_blank"> Function acceleration with Zynq</a> - Low pass filter acceleration with PL logic and AXI dma.
-The contiguous memory allocation and dma access failed to work following this porting guide.
+### 2. dma overlay
+This overlay implements a AXI stream dma that transfers data from one address in the memory to another.
+It is based on the following reference:
+Lauri's Blog - AXI Direct Memory Access : 	https://lauri.xn--vsandi-pxa.com/hdl/zynq/xilinx-dma.html

+Vivado 2016.3 was used in the design process of the  <a href="https://github.com/altuSemi/PYNQ4Zybo/tree/master/overlays/dma target="_blank">dma overlay</a> , following the above guide.
-Instead a python c extension was designed to pass data from python to the PL and back via the AXI dma.
+A python c extension was designed to pass data from python to the PL and back via the AXI dma, based on the c code in the above blog.
 This extension is currently supporting a max buffer length of 16K word (unit32).

 The package is installed by copying the <a href="https://github.com/altuSemi/PYNQ4Zybo/tree/master/dma" target="_blank">dma</a> directory to the board (via the samba server), and executing inside the dma directory:
 ```
 pip3.6 install .
 ```
 The code of the dma package is based on the following references:

 Returning a numphy array from c: 		http://acooke.org/cute/ExampleCod0.html

 Enhancing Python with Custom C Extensions:	https://stackabuse.com/enhancing-python-with-custom-c-extensions/

-Lauri's Blog - AXI Direct Memory Access : 	https://lauri.xn--vsandi-pxa.com/hdl/zynq/xilinx-dma.html

-A PYNQ <a href="https://github.com/altuSemi/PYNQ4Zybo/tree/master/overlays/dma target="_blank">overlay created following the above guide in Vivado 2016.3 was used in the design process of the dma package. dma overlay files are here:

-It can be tested with the following <a href="https://busybox.net/about.html" target="_blank">busybox</a> <a href=https://github.com/altuSemi/PYNQ4Zybo/blob/master/dma/busybox.sh target="_blank">script</a>, or with this <a href="https://github.com/altuSemi/PYNQ4Zybo/blob/master/jupyter_notebooks/dma.ipynb" target="_blank">jupyter notebook</a>.
+The dma overlay can be tested with the following <a href="https://busybox.net/about.html" target="_blank">busybox</a> <a href=https://github.com/altuSemi/PYNQ4Zybo/blob/master/dma/busybox.sh target="_blank">script</a>, or with this <a href="https://github.com/altuSemi/PYNQ4Zybo/blob/master/jupyter_notebooks/dma.ipynb" target="_blank">jupyter notebook</a>.
-<a href=http://fpga.org/2013/05/28/how-to-design-and-access-a-memory-mapped-device-part-two/ target="_blank">generic-uio</a> was used instead of devmem in the c code to overcome non-root permissions issue.
+<a href=http://fpga.org/2013/05/28/how-to-design-and-access-a-memory-mapped-device-part-two/ target="_blank">generic-uio</a> was used instead of devmem in the c code of teh dma package to overcome non-root permissions issue.

+### 3. <a href="https://www.youtube.com/watch?v=LoLCtSzj9BU" target="_blank"> Function acceleration with Zynq</a> - Low pass filter acceleration with PL logic and AXI dma.
+The original pynq <a href="https://github.com/Xilinx/PYNQ/tree/v2.0/sdbuild/packages/libsds" target="_blank"> libsds</a> function for contiguous memory allocation and dma access <a href="https://groups.google.com/forum/?utm_medium=email&utm_source=footer#!msg/pynq_project/rvez-UpGODY/oN9FusK3BQAJfailed" target="_blank">failed </a> to work following this porting guide.
+Instead the dma package above was used.

 The <a href="https://github.com/altuSemi/PYNQ4Zybo/blob/master/jupyter_notebooks/FIR%20accelerator.ipynb" target="_blank"> FIR accelerator notebook </a> is using the dma package to perform the FIR calculation acceleration using the PL DSP blocks, and achieves a X14 acceleration ratio with respect to software based FIR.

 Enjoy!